 Climate zone: Moderate zone of the northern hemisphere

 The climate in Lithuania widely corresponds to the German weather conditions.
 It is cold, wet and a few beautiful summer months are also happening.
+It rarely gets really warm here and you can safely leave your swimwear at home.
 Due to the warmer temperatures the best time for traveling is from May to September.
 Nearly unattractive for tourists are the cold months from November to March.

 › Duration of daylight and sunshine in Lithuania

-In the years 1991 to 2019 there were only these 5 weather stations in the whole country, which reported continuous temperature values.
+In the years 1991 to 2020 there were only these 5 weather stations in the whole country, which reported continuous temperature values.
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
-The hottest month in this entire period was Juli 2010 with 21.7 °C. Januar 2010 was the coldest month with an average temperature of -10.5 °C.
+The hottest month in this entire period was 2010 with 21.7 °C. 2010 was the coldest month with an average temperature of -10.5 °C.